Skip to main content Skip to main navigation

 Investing surplus cash to build wealth

-After all your hard work there will be a time when your business comes of age and starts to build wealth.
-Now you can actually bank some of your profits and use the excess funds to invest for both the future of your business and your own financial future.
+After all your hard work, there'll hopefully come a time when your business matures and starts to build wealth.
+When you reach this stage you can actually bank some of your profits and use the excess funds to invest for both the future of your business and your own financial future.

 Key take-outs

-• It’s a good idea to set short-, medium- and long-term investment goals
+• Try to set a range of short-, medium- and long-term investment goals

-• In developing an investment strategy, factors to consider include risk, liquidity and tax implications
+• In developing an investment strategy, consider including risk, liquidity and tax implications

 • Some investment products carry lower risk than others

-• You could consider additional contributions to your super
+• You could also consider making additional contributions to your superannuation if appropriate.

 Where do I start with investing?

-It’s great that you’re wondering what to do with surplus cash.
-This is a good position to be in, but now you’ll need to make some decisions about where to move your money.
+It's good that you're wondering what to do with surplus cash.
+This is a great position to be in, but now you'll need to make some decisions about where to move your money.

-There are many different ways to invest and the solution you choose will depend on your individual situation.
+There are many different ways to invest and the options you choose will depend on your individual situation.
 Some of the things to consider include:

 • What your financial goals are, both professionally and personally

 These are some of the factors that may inform your investment strategy, which in turn will influence the types and mix of assets you invest in.
-In addition, you’ll need to consider risk and return, liquidity and tax implications – which are touched on later.
+In addition, you'll need to consider risk and return, liquidity and tax implications – which this article touches on later.

 Financial goals and investment strategy